jamiedidthis/quartz/content/private/cql/2 - xuanwu cave.md

 At least this time there is no pledge to never speak of it again.
 Wei Wuxian sits back, still close enough for their sleeves to brush.
 He picks a piece of ash off Lan Wangji’s robe, then smoothes a wrinkle, fussy little touches that don’t help calm the racing of Lan Wangji’s heart.
 And then Lan Wangji is looking up because he’s gotten to his feet.

 “I should—” Wei Wuxian says, and trails off.
-He gestures instead, a vague flop of his arm, disappearing into the darkness before Lan Wangji can make his tongue form the words, *come back.*
+He gestures instead, a vague flop of his arm, picking up his black robe and disappearing into the darkness before Lan Wangji can make his tongue form the words, *come back.*

 ----

-Later, by the fire.
-Wei Wuxian sits beside him, running his dark outer robe through his hands, holding it at various angles for the crackling fire to dry.
+“Wei Ying,” Lan Wangji says.

-It is small now, the fire, died back to reasonable proportions.
-Wei Wuxian has brought back the robe dripping wet from the pond, his own face freshly scrubbed, letting Lan Wangji wash the soot and sweat off his skin.
-Tomorrow, he will don it again, along with the belt and vambraces, and they will fight a monster.
+Later that night, by the fire.
+Wei Wuxian has returned, freshly scrubbed from the pond.
+Bringing his damp robe for Lan Wangji to wash the soot and sweat off his skin.
+His outer robe, flimsy and dark, which has been wrung out and dried so many times there’s not much fine fabric left to ruin.
+Tomorrow Wei Wuxian will don it again, along with his belt and vambraces, and they will fight a monster.

-That accounts partially for the mood by the fire.
-They cannot keep waiting for rescue.
-Now is the last, best chance they have.
+That accounts partially for the mood at the fire.
+Wei Wuxian is subdued, lost in his thoughts as he runs his robe through his hands, drying it over the flames.
+Tomorrow will be the last, best chance they have.
 Lan Wangji’s leg can bear more weight than yesterday; if they wait longer, they’ll be weaker.
-Together they share the nightly ration of water, swallow the last of the medicine.
+Together they’ve shared the nightly ration of water, the last of their medicine.
 The little burst of spring sunshine arrives, fainter now, but still there.

-“Wei Ying,” he says, when he can stand it no longer.

-Wei Wuxian, lost in thought, looks up and blinks in Lan Wangji’s direction.
+Another small stretch of quiet.
+“Wei Ying,” Lan Wangji says again.

+Wei Wuxian looks up, blinking.
 “Hmm?”

 “I—” Lan Wangji says.

-Wei Wuxian folds the robe up, discarding it, and shifts around to face him, crossing his arms on his knees.
-Lan Wangji’s thoughts scatter like pebbles.

-“What?”
-Wei Wuxian prompts him, after a moment.
-“Oh no. Lan Zhan.
-Is this where you tell me you’re sorry?
-Say how much you like Mianmian?”
+Wei Wuxian, sensing something that needs his attention, folds the robe up, discarding it.
+He scoots back, reclaiming his place by the wall.
+“What?” he prompts Lan Wangji, nudging his elbow, after a fraught moment of silence.
+“Oh no.” He gasps.
+“Lan Zhan is going to tell me he’s sorry.
+Tell me how much he likes Mianmian.”

 It’s a tease, like the first time.
-Wei Wuxian drawing him out, never as careless or oblivious as he lets on, but he says it a little bit recklessly, as if nerves get the better of him despite trying to hide it.
+Wei Wuxian drawing him out, never as careless or oblivious as he lets on.
+But he says it a little bit recklessly, as if nerves get the better of him despite trying to hide it.

 “No,” Lan Wangji says.

 “You *are* going to say sorry.
 That’s your sorry voice.”

 “No.”

 He is not going to say that.
 It twists in his gut, like the way his hands twist in his robes, how un-sorry he is.
 But—there is something, Wei Wuxian is not completely wrong.